Nigeria’s 2019 general election our major priority – U.S. - Premium Times Nigeria

 “As we look at the 20 elections, obviously Nigeria, though it’s not this year – it’s going to be next year – that really is a major priority focus, because that’s going to be the third most populous country in the world by 2050.

-“It has really very complex political issues, ethnic, tribal and security issues.
+“It has really very complex political issues and ethnic and tribal issues and security issues,

 “And that’s an area that we really are focusing on how to do a peaceful transition, a democratic transition, but more important is how to hold governments accountable to the people,” the state department said.